Frequently Asked Questions

 Q: What Unreal Engine versions are supported?

-A: Unreal Engine 5.7 and higher.
+A: Unreal Engine 5.7.

 The plugin uses modern UE5 features and APIs.
 Earlier versions are not supported.